antouloupis/geofence-app/README.md

 ## Installation

 To run this app:
-1. Clone this repository in android studio
+1. Clone this repository
+2. Open [android studio](https://developer.android.com/studio) (Hedgehog version was used in development)
-2. Connect your android emulator (Pixel 2 API 29 was used to develop this app)
+3. Connect your android emulator (Pixel 2 API 29 was used to develop this app)
-3. Compile & run
+4. Compile & run.

 ## Usage